 There were no personal thoughts or “status updates” in the mix whatsoever.

-Therefore, a lot of artists become deathly afraid of Twitter and Facebook status updates because they don’t feel that people want to know their random or personal thoughts.
+Therefore, a lot of artists become deathly afraid of Facebook, Instagram, or even Snapchat because they don’t feel that people want to know their random or personal thoughts.

-Since Twitter counteracts that and is more of a community-building tool than a promotional tool, it confuses them on what they are supposed to be doing or saying on it.
+Since services like Snapchat and Instagram Stories are more community-building tools than promotional, it confuses them on what they are supposed to be doing or saying on it.

 Get everyone in your group involved!
-Maybe one person flourishes on Twitter but doesn’t understand Facebook.
+Maybe one person flourishes on Instagram but doesn’t understand Facebook.
 Then let them put 100% of their energy into that social networking site alone.
-You will see when someone is actually doing something they understand you will get the best return on your investment on that site.
+You will see when someone is actually doing something, they understand you will get the best return on your investment from your work on that platform.